openfoodfacts/robotoff/doc/how-to-guides/add-predictor.md

 If you need a call to Product Opener API that is not implemented yet, add it to `robotoff.off`.

+## Test your predictor

+To test your predictor, you can simulate an image import using [POST /api/v1/images/import](https://openfoodfacts.github.io/robotoff/references/api/#tag/Images/paths/~1images~1import/post) endpoint.
+You can check that:

+- the predictor is indeed called
+- it generates predictions/insights and save them in DB when expected
+- no errors occurred (in the logs)

+If you add an OCR-only predictor, you should also add unit tests in `tests/unit`.
+We don't yet have the possibility to perform integration tests on ML models served by Triton though.

 That's it, congratulations 🎉!

 [^triton]: see `generate_clip_embedding`in robotoff.triton for an example